The Good, the Bad, and the Ugly on the Camino

 Mad Jac MacKnife crouched on the mat RIGHT BESIDE MINE!
 He didn’t raise his head or speak.

-Bob and I gingerly packed our things.
-We moved deliberately to the stairs, and once down, sprinted out the door into the rain-dark streets of Grañón.
+We packed our things with trembling hands and tried to look casual.
+We moved deliberately to the stairs, and once clear of the landing, sprinted out into the rain-dark streets of Grañón.

 ¡Buen Camino!